 An example of a successful reform program

-One of the largest reform programs since WWII was the Goldwater–Nichols Act of 1986. – an attempt to get the services to play together on the global battlefield.
+One of the largest reform programs since WWII to the US military was the Goldwater–Nichols Act of 1986. – an attempt to get the services to play together on the global battlefield.
 It mandated structural changes were intended as immediate improvements, and required joint service posts in officers’ career paths to give them exposure to other services and appreciation of the value of joint operations.
 The architects hopped that this gradually would change DoD’s culture.

 This is an example of how effective reform will come.
 First, by finding the leverage points in the services.
 That was done by the President’s Blue Ribbon Commission on Defense Management (1985).
 Reform advocates supported its recommendations, which Congress mandated in 1986.
 Unfortunately, there was insufficient support within the services for this to achieve its larger goals – although its institutional changes are working well.
 It was a good first step, but with no follow-through.